slifin/breeze/README.md

   - Variables are explicitly imported into the operation
   - Parameters can be type hinted, my advise to use scalars and arrays whenever possible (TODO footnote on why)
+  - The symbols table is clean
+  - Functions have names, and names have meaning which can signal intent.
+  - Functions have doc types which have words which can signal intent.
+  - Functions have return types which have types which can signal intent.

+### Free functions not class functions

+Functions are mathmatical

 ## Arrays